 Creams to reduce bruising: Hirudoid cream

 Hirudoid cream is a pharmacy only medication (P) containing 0.3% of heparinoid.
-P medicines can only be purchased from a pharmacy under the supervision of the pharmacist.
+P medicines can only be purchased from a pharmacy under the supervision of the pharmacist or from registered online pharmacies.
+Hirudoid is also available as Hirudoid gel, which has the same licensed use and restrictions as Hirudoid cream.

-Hirudoid cream is not commonly prescribed and therefore many pharmacies do not stock it, however, it can be easily ordered in the pharmacy from pharmaceutical wholesalers.
+Hirudoid cream is not commonly prescribed in the UK and therefore many pharmacies do not stock it, however, it can be easily ordered in the pharmacy from pharmaceutical wholesalers for the same or next day delivery.
+A 50g tube of Hirudoid cream or gel costs around £7.

-Hirudoid cream is licensed for adults and children over 5 years of age for the relief of superficial bruising, haematoma (internal bruising) and treatment of superficial thrombophlebitis (inflammation of the veins).
+Hirudoid cream is licensed for adults and children over 5 years of age for the relief of:

 How does Hirudoid work?